 People spend a lot of time and effort getting their website online and can’t wait to share it with the world.
 The next question they ask is now what?
-Well, it’s important that people can find your site via search engines (SEO), social media, reciprocal links, word of mouth e-mail marketing, business literature and other means.
+Well, it’s important that people can find your site via search engines (SEO), social media, reciprocal links, word-of-mouth e-mail marketing, business literature and other means.
 In order to be a success online, you need to be found.
-After all, if no-one visits your website what’s the point of having one?
+After all, if no one visits your website what’s the point of having one?
 This means you need more tools than just your website alone, and you need to work continuously on your online marketing efforts.
 This requires work, but the Internet is the number one platform which delivers the greatest return on investment, especially when done right.

 You Must Tell People What They Can Achieve on Your Website

 People need to know what they can achieve on your website.
 If they go to the site and can’t instantly see what they can achieve whilst there then they will switch off and click off!
-They have to know a benefit to them and for it to serve their need by visiting you.
-This is why information and content is still king, but you need to make it easy to understand, use and meet your visitors needs.
+They have to know the benefit to them and for it to serve their need by visiting you.
+This is why information and content is still king, but you need to make it easy to understand, use and meet your visitor’s needs.

 Make Your Website Simple to Use

-Now that people know what to accomplish on your website, you need to provide the steps in order for them to be guided to achieving the benefit.
+Now that people know what to accomplish on your website, you need to provide the steps in order for them to be guided to achieve the benefit.
 Don’t make it difficult, make it as easy as possible and as obvious as possible.
 People don’t have a lot of time, so don’t waste it with poor navigation and overcomplicated steps on your site.
-Ultimately, you either want them to buy from you directly there and then or contact you – so make it simple and accessible across multiple devices with responsive design.
+Ultimately, you either want them to buy from you directly there and then contact you – so make it simple and accessible across multiple devices with responsive design.

 Give Visitors a Reason to Come Back